 Wear Something You Feel Good In

 The old saying “when you feel good you look good” still rings true today.
 Wearing clothes that make us feel good physically and emotionally makes it easier to feel comfortable in front of a camera.
+If you are doing a brand shoot, consider hiring a stylist to help you look and feel your best.
+It is so much easier to feel comfortable when you are wearing clothes you love and feel confident in.

 Remember Others See Us Differently

 Not only do most people look at us with much kinder eyes, they actually see us differently.
 This is because the image you see when you look in the mirror is different – opposite in fact – to the one you see in a photograph.
-This can be disconcerting because our brain is used to seeing a mirror image.
-It can often automatically and unconsciously be critical of the image in a photograph so bear this in mind when you look at photos of yourself.

 The Camera Does Not Have To Add 10 Pounds

-Take a few deep breaths before you have your photograph taken, and remember to keep breathing when it is being taken.
+- Breathe – Take a few deep breaths before you have your photograph taken, and remember to keep breathing when it is being taken.
 Not only will it make you look better, you will feel better too.

 - Put your tongue on the roof of your mouth to help tighten your facial muscles.
 It’s tricky to do this when you are smiling, but once you get the hang of it, it really works.